Or, if you prefer, sour Krauts

 - In the first A's Sound Stage, Hayate, after noticing Signum initially decline her invitation to go to the public baths with her, Shamal and Vita, asks Signum if she still isn't used to the idea of spending time with her mistress.
 Hayate ultimately gets Signum to come along by essentially saying that it should be okay for her if her mistress says it is.

-- Klaus von dem Eberbach - to the tenth degree.
+- From Eroica with Love: Klaus von dem Eberbach exemplifies this trope to the tenth degree.
 Hates disorder, doesn't know how to relax (literally), uptight, conservative, and always clad in a suit - Klaus can send the stress levels of a room soaring just by walking in.
 Interestingly though, he's the only German to conform to his national stereotype in a series rife with them: his German underlings include a sweet natured transvestite somewhat prone to hysterics, a beleaguered second in command, a goofy third in command and an earnest rookie.

 - In Cyborg 009, the German Cyborg Albert Heinrich/004 is given one of the most tragic backstories as an East Germany escapé who loses his fiancée and has his body half-torn in their escape, is reconstructed as a heavily armored Cyborg by Black Ghost, and then is put into a coma for many years.
 Though he (thankfully) doesn't reach wangst levels, he often remarks on how everything has changed for him and shows deep worry about how much of a human he truly is due to all his implants.

-- Hoover Kippenburg in the Area88 manga was stricken with guilt over a training accident back in Europe that killed several pilots.
+- The generally taciturn Hoover Kippenburg in the Area88 manga was stricken with guilt over a training accident back in Europe that killed several pilots.
+When he takes over for an injured commander Saki, his style is described as steady nd methodical.

-- Uryuu Ishida from Bleach: While probably not actually being German (he is a Quincy, but they are based on Germans), he is a very serious character who never relaxes.
+- Uryuu Ishida from Bleach: While probably not actually being German (he is a Quincy, but they are based on Germans in terms of culture), he is a very serious character who never relaxes.
 Even around his friends and in peace time he will always stay stern and unsmiling.
 His friends are sometimes thrown off by this attitude.

 - Contrast the German art-house film, Wings of Desire, with its American quasi-remake, City of Angels, and note how the commoners behave in both films.
 The former very much lives up to this trope.